josh-collinsworth/josh-collinsworth/README.md

 ### 📖 Some other things about me:

-- 🔭 **I’m currently working on**: expanding my TypeScript skills
-- 🌱 **I’m currently learning**: more about TypeScript, SvelteKit, web components, and React
 - 💬 **Ask me about**: Svelte, Vue, CSS, WordPress, responsive design…really, anything I might be able to answer.
 I love to help.
 - 📫 **How to reach me:**: [Contact me here](https://joshcollinsworth.com/contact) or at the email address in [my profile](https://github.com/josh-collinsworth).
 - 😄 **Pronouns:**: He/him/his